Clausen Books

 1815 First New Hampshire Bible (Walpole)

 1818 The three epistles of the Apostle John are published for the first time by the American Bible Society into the Delaware Indian language.
-Translated by Christian Frederick Dencke, a Moravian missionary, this is the first time any portion of the bible is translated into the Delaware dialect.
+Translated by Christian Frederick Dencke, a Moravian missionary, this is the first time any portion of the Bible is translated into the Delaware dialect.

 1821 First Rhode Island Testament (Providence)